module-federation/aegis-host/README.md

 ModelB.notify(event, data);
 ```

-As for remote events, just like any external integration, ports must be configured for external event sources/sinks.
+As for remote events, local events can be forwared to remote event sinks, just like any external integration, ports must be configured for external event sources/sinks.
 Adapters are provided for **Kafka** and **WebSockets**.

 ---